 - Provides a manager (or employer) of contractors with an indication of a contractors’ ability to perform work safely,

 - Enables a contractor to demonstrate they have been independently assessed and can be trusted to work safely and to get the job done.

-PREQUAL combines the experience and expertise of some of New Zealand’s leading Health & Safety Practitioners to provide an effective and affordable cross industry contractor pre-qualification service.
+PREQUAL combines the experience and expertise of some of New Zealand’s leading Health and Safety Practitioners to provide an effective and affordable cross industry contractor pre-qualification service.